-EXCLUSIVE: Aberdeen to receive cash boost after Scott McKenna's Nottingham Forest secure Premier League survival
+Exclusive: Aberdeen to receive cash boost after Scott McKenna's Nottingham Forest secure Premier League survival

 McKenna has missed the final weeks of Forest’s relegation dogfight after suffering a fractured collarbone in his side’s 3-2 loss to Liverpool at Anfield on April 24.

-The windfall is a timely one for the Dons – who also negotiated an identical 20% sell-on clause when Lewis Ferguson joined Italian side Bologna last season in a £3m deal.
+The windfall is a timely one for the Dons – who also negotiated an identical 20% sell-on clause when Lewis Ferguson joined Italian side Bologna last season in a £3 million deal.

+EXCLUSIVE: Why head of recruitment Darren Mowbray’s exit WON’T hit Aberdeen’s summer transfer dealings – with work on replacement already started

 Conversation